KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 `SampleManager` -> `SampleStore`
 `TrackManager` -> `TrackStore`

-In line with this, return values of `GetSampleStore` and `GetTrackStore` are now `IAdjustableResourceStore<T>`, hiding the underlying manager logic.
+In line with this, return values of `GetSampleStore` and `GetTrackStore` now return `ISampleStore` and `ITrackStore` respectively, hiding the underlying manager logic.

 The public variables relating to these stores have been renamed to reflect this change:

 `AudioManager.Track` -> `AudioManager.Tracks`
 `AudioManager.Sample` -> `AudioManager.Samples`

+## Virtual tracks must be retrieved from `ITrackStore`

+`ITrackStore` now has a `GetVirtual` method which will create a virtual track.
+This will handle adding the track correctly to the audio subsystem.
+If one wishes to create a custom type of virtual tracks (a super-edge-case) you could implement the `ITrackStore` interface and manually add your component to `AudioManager` via `AddItem`.

 # [2019.523.0](https://github.com/ppy/osu-framework/releases/tag/2019.523.0)